 The Internet offers a vast array of opportunities.
 However, the same type of safety precautions should be taken when shopping online as you do when shopping and communicating in the off-line world.

 The following advice is offered when buying online:

 - Shop with businesses you know by reputation, experience or recommendation.
 If you don’t know the business, do your own research to ensure that they are legitimate.

 - Try to obtain a business that lists a physical address or telephone number on its website.
 Call the seller to see if the number is correct and working.

 - Send them e-mail to see if they have an active e-mail address and be wary of sellers who use free e-mail services where a credit card wasn’t required to open the account.

 - Consider not purchasing from sellers who won't provide you with this type of information.

-- Don’t automatically judge a person/company by their web site.
-There have been numerous instances of websites being set up that ‘mirror’ the genuine website.
+- Don’t automatically judge a person/company by their website.
+There have been numerous instances of websites being set up that ‘mirror’ the genuine site.

 - Ensure the business has a fair and clear process for submitting complaints and/or cancelling orders.